tamerkaraca/linux-ai-setup-script/README.md

 ### Overview

-`setup` prepares a Linux workstation for AI development.
-It auto-detects the package manager, resolves Windows CRLF line endings, installs system dependencies, bootstraps Python/Node/PHP stacks, and exposes curated menus for AI CLIs, AI frameworks, and auxiliary tools.
+`setup` prepares a workstation for AI development on Linux/WSL and macOS.
+It auto-detects the operating system and package manager, resolves Windows CRLF line endings, installs system dependencies, bootstraps Python/Node/PHP stacks, and exposes curated menus for AI CLIs, AI frameworks, and auxiliary tools.
 The UI is bilingual: English is the default, Turkish is auto-selected when your locale starts with `tr`, and you can toggle languages anytime via menu option `L`.

+#### Platform Support
+- **Linux/WSL**: Uses native package managers (apt, dnf, yum, pacman) with traditional installation methods
+- **macOS**: Uses Homebrew package manager with optimized Cask and Formula installations for AI tools

 ### Architecture